 Vary your blog content

+Regardless of how you feel about blogging, you know it’s not going anywhere.
 You have a blog because it’s an easy way to post fresh content, build some internal linking, and boost SEO, but a truly engaging blog can do a lot more.

 If you’re posting the same old 400-word blog post every week, you’re doing it wrong.
 Successful content marketing has to appeal to all kinds of readers.
 Not everyone likes a listicle, and not everyone wants to read 3,000 words of technical jargon.
-Between your usual posts, Invite guest bloggers, or reach out to some popular people in your industry for an interview.
+Between your usual posts, invite guest bloggers, or reach out to some popular people in your industry for an interview.
 You’re not restricted to written content, either.
 Infographics and video are a great way to appeal to more visually-minded customers.

 You also aren’t limited to posting new content.
 Overhauling past pieces works just as well, and at the rate the internet changes, you probably have some stuff back on page 54 of your blog that could use an update.